• Skip to primary navigation

 • Once you have boiled up and pureed the oranges it's a really simple, no fuss cake recipe that take minutes to prepare before baking.

-• If you love the combination of Chocolate and oranges then this gluten-free chocolate orange cake will appeal to you on every level.
+• If you love the combination of chocolate and oranges then this gluten-free chocolate orange cake will appeal to you on every level.

 • It's naturally dairy-free whole orange cake.